dissoc/cloboss/docs/guides/messaging.md

 ---
 {:title "Messaging"
  :sequence 2
- :base-ns immutant.messaging
+ :base-ns cloboss.messaging
  :description "Simple creation and usage of distributed queues and topics"}
 ---

-If you're coming from Immutant 1.x, you may notice that the messaging artifact has been renamed (`org.immutant/immutant-messaging` is now `org.immutant/messaging`), and the API has changed a bit.
+If you're coming from Immutant 1.x, you may notice that the messaging artifact has been renamed (`org.cloboss/cloboss-messaging` is now `org.cloboss/messaging`), and the API has changed a bit.
 We'll point out the notable API changes as we go.

 ## The API